istaykov/istaykov/README.md

 Hello!

-My name is Iliyan Staykov, and I am an enthusiastic Computing and IT graduate with a solid foundation in **data analysis**, **machine learning**, and **software** and **web development**.
+My name is Iliyan Staykov, and I am an enthusiastic Computing and IT graduate with a solid foundation in **data analysis**, **machine learning**, **software** and **web development**.
 My academic and dissertation work has honed my skills in **coding**, **analytics**, and **problem-solving**.
 I enjoy solving complex challenges, transforming data into actionable insights, and developing impactful software solutions that drive meaningful outcomes, with a proven track record of enhancing operational efficiency and profitability in real-world applications.

 This repository is a reflection of my journey in technology, showcasing academic projects, technical expertise, and a commitment to continuous learning with focus on data analysis.
 I'm excited to connect with others who share a passion for innovation and problem-solving.